 study("My Script", overlay=true) bgcolor(color=color.red) high1 = plot(high) low2 = plot(low) fill(high1,low2, color=color.black, transp=50)

-bgcolor means background colour.
-This function in the pine script is used to colour the complete background of the chart.
-Use appropriate background colour to highlight the colour of candlesticks.
+bg color means background color.
+This function in the pine script is used to color the complete background of the chart.
+Use appropriate background color to highlight the color of candlesticks.

 study("My Script", overlay=true) bgcolor(color=color.red) plot(high) plot(low)

 Coloring Candlesticks in Pine script

 Bar color is a built-in function that is used to color candlesticks in the pine script programming language.
 A lot of customizations regarding candlesticks color can be done using this function.

 This function is specially set for candlesticks that are why it does not matter either overlay is true or false.
 It will change the color of candlesticks according to input.

 Plotting shapes on the chart is one of the useful methods to indicate a signal either bullish or bearish depending on the arrow’s direction.
 A beginner can easily pick a trading signal by looking at the arrow direction.

 There are different types of shapes available in the pine script language.